pay4creativity/pxl/web/profiles/README.txt

 Installation profiles define additional steps that run after the base installation of Drupal is completed.
-They may also offer additional functionality and change the behavior of the site.
+They may also offer additional functionality and change the behavior of the site. tested.

 WHAT TO PLACE IN THIS DIRECTORY?
 --------------------------------